 Types of Segmentation Models

-There are various segmentation models that perform tasks including image segmentation, prompt-based segmentation, and video segmentation.
+Models address various segmentation tasks including image segmentation, prompt-based segmentation, and video segmentation.

 Image Segmentation